Policies - AM-005

 - Encumbrance liquidations between bienniums

-Lease/Purchase Agreements - Section 81-1107, R.R.S., 1943, requires the Department of Administrative Services (DAS) to review and approve all financing agreements of the state.
+Lease/Purchase Agreements - Section 81-1107 requires the Department of Administrative Services (DAS) to review and approve all financing agreements of the state.
 DAS has set a policy that if the amount to be financed is greater than $50,000 and payment is over a term that exceeds one year, State Accounting must review the financing terms.
-Refer to Contact List for the State Accounting contact for "Review and Approval of Financing Agreements".

 State Accounting has developed a Master Lease Purchase Program (MLPP) to provide a low cost method of financing certain essential equipment purchases.
 This program is available to all state agencies and may be utilized to lease/purchase data processing, telecommunications, laboratory, motor vehicles and other essential equipment.
 The MLPP utilizes the state's tax exempt status to provide a low cost alternative to vendor financing.
 Refer to Contact List for the State Accounting contact for "Master Lease Purchase Program".

-Temporary Work Site Expenses - Employees are sometimes assigned temporary assignments away from their primary work sites.
-In those instances, commuting or travel expenses may be reimbursed provided that the work site is temporary and not a permanent change in work location.
-Agencies shall make that determination based on the facts and circumstances or each individual case.
-However, in no case shall the length of time of the temporary work site exceed or be expected to exceed one year.
+Temporary Work Site Expenses - Employees temporarily assigned to work away from their primary work site may be reimbursed commuting or travel expenses.
+In no case shall the length of time of the temporary work site exceed or be expected to exceed one year.
 Periods greater than one year are not considered temporary in nature and expenses will not be reimbursed.
 The agency must determine that the employee has not made a permanent move and is truly in a temporary work location.
 If the employee is expected to work at a single location for more than one year, the assignment will be treated as indefinite and related expenses will not be reimbursed, regardless of the actual time spent at the temporary work site.
-At the agency's discretion, shorter lengths of time may be used to define what is considered temporary.

 If the temporary assignment requires the employee to be away from home over night, expenses for meals, lodging and transportation will be reimbursed in accordance with the Travel Expense Policies.